Until higher education is accessible, equitable, and free, we will be here to support Black & Latinx Birders in STEM.

 3. One letter of recommendation to serve as a reference from a current or recent teacher.
 This can be forwarded to us by you, or sent directly to us.

 4. Proof of enrollment at a 2 or 4 year college or university and proof of a minimum cumulative 2.0 GPA (high school or college, as appropriate).
 A letter from the admissions office and a copy of your transcripts are needed.
+If transcripts state you are enrolled for the following year, those can also be used in lieu of the letter from your admissions office.

 5. Must be 18 years or older.